OpenSprinkler/OpenSprinkler-App/README.md

 #### OpenSprinkler Arduino

 Starting with firmware 2.0.3, an option has been added to change the Javascript URL path for the UI.
-Sprinklers now offers an injection method which takes over Ray's OpenSprinkler UI.
+The application now offers an injection method which takes over Ray's OpenSprinkler UI.
 Just follow the simple steps below to switch your UI:

-    Please note this will load the development copy of Sprinklers.
+    Please note this will load the development copy of application.

  1. Navigate to http://x.x.x.x/su (replace x.x.x.x with your OpenSprinkler IP)
  2. For "Javascript URL" field use the following: https://rawgithub.com/salbahra/Sprinklers/master/www/js
  3. Enter your password in the field and push "Submit"
- 4. Your page will reload and you will now see the Sprinklers application
+ 4. Your page will reload and you will now see the application